 Figure 1: Study design and somatic mutations detected in primary breast cancer tissue and circulating cell-free (cf)DNA.

 (A) Twenty patients were included in the study.
 Tissue samples from primary tumors were collected at the time of initial biopsy.
 In patients with residual disease, a post-treatment sample was obtained after surgery.
 Serial peripheral blood samples were collected from each patient prior to start, during and after completion of neo-adjuvant therapy.
 All tissue and the baseline plasma samples were sequenced using MSK-IMPACT.
 All plasma samples were evaluated using patient-specific digital droplet (dd)PCR assays.
 (B) Oncoprints of somatic mutations found in tissue and circulating cell-free DNA (cfDNA) samples of each patient.
 Somatic mutations detected in a given sample above filtering thresholds are considered de novo (see Methods).
 All other somatic mutations were detected by genotyping the aggregated set of variants identified in the patient matched tissue and baseline cfDNA samples.
 Mutation types are color-coded according to the legend.
+Samples were coded by type and timepoint, where T indicates primary tumor, P indicates plasma, and M indicates metastasis.
+The accompanying number (e.g., T0, P0, M1) denotes the collection timepoint for each sample type.
 (C) comparison of cfDNA concentration at different times of plasma collection, and (D) comparison of cfDNA concentration at different times of plasma collection between patients with and without complete pathologic response (pCR).
 In (C) and (D), the boxes show the median and interquartile range.
-The whiskers extend to the full range of the data points. p-values were calculated using the Wilcoxon rank sum test.
+The whiskers extend to the full range of the data points excluding outliers. p-values were calculated using the Wilcoxon rank sum test.
 All tests were two-sided.
+Abbreviations: cfDNA, circulating cell-free DNA, ddPCR, digital droplet polymerase chain reaction; ns, not-significant; pg, picogram; SNV, single nucleotide variant;

 Figure 2: Evaluating different metrics of circulating tumor-derived DNA (ctDNA).

 (A) Comparison of Allele Fraction (AF) measured from targeted sequencing using MSK-IMPACT and droplet digital PCR (ddPCR).
 (B-C) Comparison of surrogate measures of ctDNA fraction at baseline across breast cancer subtypes using (B) the maximum AF of any somatic mutation and (C) the fraction of somatic mutations as a function of the aggregate set of mutations present across all samples of a given patient.
 (D-E) Cross correlation of different surrogate measures of ctDNA.
 The orange line shows the best fit linear regression, and the grey line is the identity y = x.
 In (A) and (D) to (F), the Spearman’s correlation was used to assess the association between the two variables, the ρ coefficients and non-parametric p-values are displayed.
 In (B) and (C), the boxes show the median and interquartile range.
 The whiskers extend to the full range of the data points.
 In both panels, the p-values were calculated using the Wilcoxon rank sum test and all tests were two-sided.
+Abbreviations: AF, allele fraction; cfDNA, circulating cell-free DNA, ddPCR, digital droplet polymerase chain reaction; HER2, human epidermal growth factor report 2; HR, hormone receptor; ns, not-significant; TN, triple-negative.

 Figure 3: Longitudinal ctDNA tracking by droplet digital PCR (ddPCR).

-Scatter plots showing the evolution of Allele Fraction (AF) of somatic mutations in baseline, on-treatment, and post-treatment plasma samples (A) in patients with no pathologic complete response (pCR) to neo-adjuvant chemotherapy and (B) in patients with pCR and no residual disease.
-For each case, mutations with the highest AF in the tumor tissue were selected for ddPCR analysis.
+Scatter plots showing the evolution of AF of somatic mutations in baseline, on-treatment, and post-treatment plasma samples in (A) patients with no pCR to neo-adjuvant chemotherapy and (B) patients with pCR and no residual disease.
+For each case, two mutations with the highest AF in the tumor tissue were selected for ddPCR analysis.
+Abbreviations: AF, allele fraction; pCR, pathological complete response; ddPCR, digital droplet polymerase chain reaction.